AzeematRaji/epitope-ml-model/README.md

 `y_pred = model.predict(x_test)`

 ### Host the Model Directly in the Cloud

 1. Launch an EC2 Instance on AWS

 - Choose an appropriate instance type (e.g., t3.medium because of data size).

-- Configure the security group to allow inbound traffic on port 8000 or 0.0.0.0 for testing.
+- Configure the security group to allow inbound traffic on port 8000 from 0.0.0.0 for testing.

 - SSH into the instance and set up the [environment](#setting-the-environment)